Waterproofing Your Crawl Space

 If you’ve already crossed all of the exterior items off your list and still have water getting into your crawl space, then it’s probably time for Dog Gone Mold to install a Footer Tile Drain System for the most effective crawl space waterproofing in Springfield Missouri.

 This is essentially a French Drain System, except instead of being on the outside of your foundation, this is installed inside the crawl space, around the perimeter.
+It costs about half the price to do a footer tile, rather than a French drain and there's no digging in your yard this way.

 We start by digging extensive trenching around the perimeter of your crawl space from inside the crawl space.
 The trenching is dug deep enough for us to place hundreds of feet of corrugated piping in it.
 The depth and width of the trench can vary, but around 8-10 inches wide and 10-12 inches deep are common sizes that satisfy most crawl space trenching needs.
 We use the excess dirt from digging the trenches to fill any low areas throughout the crawl space.